 Harmon Family Professor of Sociology and International & Public Affairs

-Chorev was formerly a member at the Institute for Advanced Study at Princeton, a fellow at the Woodrow Wilson International Center for Scholars, and a fellow at the UCLA International Institute.
+Nitsan Chorev is the Harmon Family Professor of Sociology and International and Public Affairs.
+She is currently the Director of the Graduate Program in Development (GPD).
+She was formerly a member at the Institute for Advanced Study at Princeton, a fellow at the Woodrow Wilson International Center for Scholars, and a fellow at the UCLA International Institute.

+“Narrowing the Gaps in Global Disputes: The Case of Counterfeits in Kenya.”
 2015.
-“Narrowing the Gaps in Global Disputes: The Case of Counterfeits in Kenya.”
-Studies in Comparative International Development 52(2): 157-186.
+Studies in Comparative International Development 50(2): 157-186.